gmarty/2017-04-AR-on-your-mobile/md/1-intro.md

 Note:
 Get an idea of the real environment.
-Positional sensors, depth sensors, camera
+Positional sensors, depth sensors, camera.

 ---